History of the Pinehurst

 For heat and hot water, the buildings porters shoveled coal into the boiler.
 Today the coal room, off the courtyard, is used for building storage.
 (The boiler, long since replaced, now burns oil.)

 In the basement, the southernmost area had a sign over the doorway labeling it the Drying Room, where residents staff hung clothes after washing them.
 Even though automatic dryers (and washers) had been introduced in 1907, they wouldnt become commonplace until much later.
-Today storage cages fill the space, so residents can keep the belongings safe and keep them from clogging their homes.
-Bicycle racks provde a convenient and secure place to keep tire tracks out of residents’ hallways.
+Today storage cages fill the space, so residents can stow their belongings safely while keeping them from clogging their homes.
+Bicycle racks provide a convenient and secure place to keep tire tracks out of residents’ hallways.
 Both are availble to rent.

 A meander tile pattern throughout the building echoes its neo-Classical design.